Audi RS4 Avant Review & Prices

 But although those figures are impressive, it’s the Audi’s unshakeable grip that leaves you dumbfounded – even on slippery muddy roads it can deploy its performance with minimal fuss.

-Stick the Drive Select into Dynamic mode – you can also choose from Comfort, Auto and Individual settings – and the RS 4’s quick steering lets you bound into corners with zero body roll while the four-wheel-drive system means you can accelerate out again with confidence that could be lethal in the far twitchier BMW M3.
+Stick the Drive Select into Dynamic mode – you can also choose from Comfort, Auto and Individual settings – and the Audi RS 4 Avant’s quick steering lets you bound into corners with zero body roll while the four-wheel-drive system means you can accelerate out again with confidence that could be lethal in the far twitchier BMW M3.

-If you’re a keen driver, you might miss the extra challenge of a car that’ll easily slide its back end, but you’ll more likely find the added security of the RS 4’s four-wheel-drive system to be a fair trade.
+If you’re a keen driver, you might miss the extra challenge of a car that’ll easily slide its back end, but you’ll more likely find the added security of the Audi RS 4 Avant’s four-wheel-drive system to be a fair trade.
 Especially on the UK’s slippery roads.
-Despite this devastating performance however, the Audi never sounds as exciting as the rumbling V8 Mercedes-AMG C63.
+Despite this devastating performance, however, the Audi never sounds as exciting as the rumbling V8 Mercedes-AMG C63.

 What the Audi matches the Mercedes for is everyday usability.
-Sticking the Drive Select in Comfort softens the suspension, quietens the exhaust and smooths the shifts of the automatic gearbox to make the RS 4 easy to drive in town and impressively comfortable over bumps.
+If you stick the Drive Select to Comfort, the suspension softens, the exhaust quietens down and the shifts of the automatic gearbox become more smooth, making the Audi RS 4 Avant easy to drive in town and impressively comfortable over bumps.

-Less positive is the fact that the RS 4 – which gets official fuel economy of 32.1mpg – will likely use slightly more fuel than either the Mercedes or the BMW.
+Less positive is the fact that the Audi RS 4 Avant – which gets an official fuel economy of 30.7mpg – will likely use slightly more fuel than either the Mercedes or the BMW.
 That said, the RS 4 will hold its value slightly better than either alternative – so it’ll likely be worth more when you come to sell it on.